 You should consider getting regular skin exams, especially if you have a family history, or had sunburns in the past.

-Here are some of the most common mistakes made by most men, and even females.
+Here are some of the most common skincare mistakes made by most men, and even women too.

 - Popping pimples